oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 ==== Content Schema
 <mandatory-tests--extension-tests-content-schema>
-For each item in an element of type `$['$defs'].extensions_t` it MUST be tested that the item is valid against the Extension Content Schema.
+For each item in an element of type `$['$defs'].extensions_t` it SHALL be tested that the item is valid against the Extension Content Schema.

 The relevant paths for this test are: